beginning of content

 Usually, your baby will receive less radiation than you.
 Your abdomen (tummy) partially protects your baby.

-However, if you swallow or breathe in radiation, it can reach your baby.
-Your baby is most sensitive to radiation from 2 to 18 weeks of pregnancy.
+If you swallow or breathe in radiation, it can reach your baby.

 Can I breastfeed after being exposed to radiation?